Boriszn/DeviceManager.Api/README.md

 ## Docker support

-App image available in Docker Hub Registry: https://hub.docker.com/r/boriszn/devicemanagerapi/
+App images available in Docker Hub Registry: https://hub.docker.com/r/boriszn/devicemanagerapi/ (**LINUX and Windows images are available**)

-You can pull image: `docker pull boriszn/devicemanagerapi`
+You can pull image:
+- Linux: `docker pull boriszn/devicemanagerapi:1.0.4`
+- Windows `docker pull boriszn/devicemanagerapi:latest`

 The solution was migrated to the docker container and support docker compose orchestration.

 You can run docker using following options:

 - Visual Studio 2017 Debug mode.
 Run VS (`F5`) will run docker container.